Safe-RL-Team/CPO-Blog/README.md

 - [ ] `npm install` to install dependencies.
 - [ ] Execute `npm run dev` to run a development server that autoreloads when you make changes to the article ("hot-reloading").
 The console output will link you to a hot-reloading preview of the article.

-Components and diagrams are stored in `src`.
-The `.html` files are [svelte](https://svelte.technology/guide) components, the `.js` files are compilation endpoints that are also defined in `webpack.config.js`.
-These compiled endpoints are then consumed by hand authored `.ejs` files in `src`, such as `index.ejs` which contains your content.
-For most articles you can simply use the provided `index.ejs` for your text, `index.js` to instantiate diagrams, and `.html` svelte files to create them.